 - Study Modern History from across the globe in a supportive and research active environment;

-We are dedicated to delivering cutting-edge teaching and research in the fascinating field of Modern History – from African-American civil rights to the origins of the Israel/Palestine conflict.
-Our research has been judged to be ‘world-leading’ and ‘internationally excellent’ (RAE 2008), and our teaching has been praised by the Quality Assurance Agency.
+This degree is committed to delivering cutting-edge teaching and research in the fascinating field of Modern History – from African-American civil rights to the origins of the Israel/Palestine conflict.
+All of our research has been judged to be internationally important (REF 2014) and this connection with debates and developments feeds directly into our teaching.
 We pride ourselves on our student-centred culture and strive to nurture the skills, knowledge and confidence of everyone in our community, helping them develop a deep subject knowledge and an understanding of the connections between that knowledge and the present-day.
 Our mission is to help you realise your full potential and become an independent, confident and employable graduate, able to apply your knowledge and skills in a variety of areas and actively engage with the wider world.

 Overall, I feel this course has helped me to develop the knowledge required to be a successful historian, as well as provided me with the skills needed to study any further qualifications I may wish to pursue.

 The course and our research are principally focused on the History of Britain, Europe, the USA and Asia from the late eighteenth to the early twenty-first centuries.
 It covers a broad span of political systems, cultures and geographical locations.
 This period of History provides us with a profound understanding of the world that we live in today and the challenges that we face.

 You will learn about the broad spread of Modern History and equipped with historical skills and knowledge will then have the choice to specialise in different areas of the discipline.
 You might wish to study the history of communism in Eastern Europe, contemporary European politics, the British Empire or the United States.